 My Fair Lady (1964)

-So successful was the Broadway version of this adaptation of George Bernard Shaw’s Pygmalion that Jack Warner paid a then unheard of sum of $5 million to secure the film rights (a record not broken until 1978 when Columbia shelled out a bunch of dough for another Broadway show – Annie).
+So successful was the Broadway version of this adaptation of George Bernard Shaw's Pygmalion that Jack Warner paid a then unheard of sum of $5 million to secure the film rights (a record not broken until 1978 when Columbia shelled out a bunch of dough for another Broadway hit – Annie).
 It was money well spent, as the film would win eight Oscars and be a huge financial success.
-Hepburn went through extensive training in order to pull off so many singing numbers, only to see most of her performances overdubbed by Marni Nixon – a vocalist who also did uncredited work for the likes of Deborah Kerr (The King and I) and Natalie Wood (West Side Story).
+Hepburn went through extensive training in order to pull off so many singing numbers, only to see most of her performances overdubbed by Marni Nixon – a vocalist who also did uncredited work for the likes of Deborah Kerr in The King and I and Natalie Wood in West Side Story.

 Wait Until Dark (1967)

-Produced by Hepburn’s then husband Mel Ferrer, Wait Until Dark was another Hepburn vehicle based on a Broadway play.
-It would be her last role before she withdrew from the screen for nearly ten years, and she threw herself into the role – even going so far as enrolling in a school for the blind and learning Braille to play sightless Suzy Hendrix.
-One interesting bit of trivia – during WWII, 16-year-old Hepburn volunteered at a Dutch hospital and one of the patients she tended was a British paratrooper named Terrence Young – the same man who would more than two decades later direct her Oscar-nominated performance in this film.
+Produced by Hepburn's then husband Mel Ferrer, Wait Until Dark was another Hepburn vehicle based on a Broadway play.
+It would be her last movie before she withdrew from the screen for nearly ten years, and she threw herself into the role of Suzy Hendrix – even going so far as enrolling in a school for the blind and learning Braille.
+One interesting bit of trivia – during World War II, 16-year-old Hepburn volunteered at a Dutch hospital and one of the patients she tended was a British paratrooper named Terrence Young – the same man who would more than two decades later direct her Oscar-nominated performance in this film.